 Featured on the Food Network and Southern Living magazine, Norman’s annual Chocolate Festival serves up over 25,000 chocolate samples to visitors each year in early February.
 Embrace your inner chocoholic as you feast on such treats as chocolate fondue, Kendall’s famous chocolate cinnamon rolls and even chocolate chili.

-Make your way to El Reno, the “fried onion burger capital of the world,” to witness the cooking of the world’s largest fried onion burger, weighing in at an astonishing 750-lbs.
+Make your way to El Reno, the “fried onion burger capital of the world,” to witness the cooking of the world’s largest fried onion burger, weighing in at an astonishing 750-lbs at the El Reno Fried Onion Burger Day Festival.
 Satisfy your appetite with a sampling of the colossal burger, divided each year into individual servings and passed out to the surrounding crowds.
 Carnival rides, a classic car show and plenty of children’s activities round out the fun at this much-loved festival, held during May.

 Help the citizens of Prague celebrate their Czech heritage at the annual Kolache Festival.
 Kolaches, traditional sweet breads filled with fruit and a variety of fillings, take center stage at this festival as an estimated 50,000 kolaches are consumed by visitors each year during the month of May!
 Marvel at traditional Czech costumes in the parade, enjoy free entertainment throughout the festival and dance the night away in the city’s lively polka street dance.

 Held during Muskogee’s month-long Azalea Festival celebration each April, the Exchange Club Chili & BBQ Cook-Off features some of the best chili, barbecue, chicken and pork in a five-state region.
 Join crowds of hungry attendees as they pack the streets of downtown and purchase a tasting kit for samples of spicy chili, tender beef brisket and moist spare ribs from over 100 award-winning cooking teams.